gluonhq/attach/README.md

 The best way to get started with Gluon Attach is using the [Gluon Client Maven archetype from your IDE](https://github.com/gluonhq/client-maven-archetypes) and creating a [Gluon Mobile](http://gluonhq.com/products/mobile) project.

-The [Gluon Client samples](https://github.com/gluonhq/client-samples) are a good way to find out how Attach is used.
+The [Gluon samples](https://github.com/gluonhq/gluon-samples) are a good way to find out how Attach is used.

 See the [documentation](https://docs.gluonhq.com/client/#_attach_configuration) on how to add Attach with the Client Plugin.